WhatAShot/whatashot.github.io/_pages/includes/pub.md

 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">IJCAI 2021</div><img src='images/EP.jpg' alt="sym" width="100%"></div></div>
 <div class='paper-box-text' markdown="1">
+- **TL;DR**: Traditional ECG devices are limited to observing electrocardiograms from a limited number of angles, constrained by electrode positioning.
+Our Electrocardio Panorama System breaks this barrier, allowing users to effortlessly observe ECG signals from any angle in real-time, based on their queries.
-- **Academic Impact**: It is the first work to propose the concept of *Electrocardio panorama*, which allows visualizing heartbeat signals (ECG signals) from any viewpoints.
-Thus, our work benefits (i) Panoramic observations of heartbeat signals; (ii) Unified representation of ECG signals recorded by different systems; (iii) Waveform-aligned Mixup for new ECG case synthesis (e.g., for data augmentation); (iv) Corrupted ECG view reconstruction; (v) ECG theory exploration.
+- **Academic Impact**: The benefits of our work are manifold: (i) panoramic observations of ECG signals; (ii) a unified representation of ECG signals captured by different ECG devices; (iii) Waveform-aligned Mixup for synthesizing new ECG cases (e.g., for data augmentation); (iv) reconstruction of corrupted ECG views; and (v) exploration of ECG theory.

 <!--  <span style="color:red">(PS: got scores 7, 9, 10 of 10 in the IJCAI double-blind review)</span> -->
 - **New Data Annotations**: We provided ECG wave segmentation annotations for Tianchi ECG dataset and PTB dataset.
 - **Exposure**: Our work is promoted by more than 20 media and forums, such as [机器之心](https://mp.weixin.qq.com/s/nUOQjLzE7LPCizVAZJtA6Q), [专知](https://www.zhuanzhi.ai/document/2641de7df0eabfe36f40fd30fa33d848), [澎湃](https://www.thepaper.cn/newsDetail_forward_13432066), [AI研习社](https://www.yanxishe.com/reportDetail/27449).